 The prerequisites are as stated in the Graduate School Bulletin.
 The UKPA program will also accept AP credit if the AP score is equivalent to the UK course requirement for the program as well as CLEP credit.
 You may check the UK AP credit chart for equivalency here and CLEP chart here.
 Only 1 retake per prerequisite course is allowed and a "C" grade or higher must be received to meet the minimum grade requirement.
 We will take the highest grade between the two attempts.
+Additionally, there is not a time limit set for when prerequisite courses must be completed.

 |General Chemistry I w/Lab||1 Semester + Lab||CHE 109 & 110 w/CHE 111 or CHE 105/111|